Skip to main content

 “Serving as a senior examiner for the Malcolm Baldrige National Quality Award is an incredible opportunity to interact with leading experts in quality while assessing how some of the nation’s top companies and organizations operate,” DeYong said.
 “I believe it speaks highly of OSU and the School of Industrial Engineering and Management that we’ve been represented on the board since its inception.

 The award program is managed by NIST, a program of the U.S. Commerce Department’s Technology Administration, in close cooperation with the private sector.
-The American Society for Quality (ASQ) in Milwaukee, WI, administers the program.
+The American Society for Quality (ASQ) in Milwaukee, Wisconsin, administers the program.

 MENUCLOSE